DynamoDS/Coulomb/docs/pages/04-writing-a-new-query/01-new-reducers.md

 ---
 layout: page
-title: Writing a new query using existing features
+title: Best practices for adding new reducers
-permalink: /04-writing-a-new-query/01-existing-features/
+permalink: /04-writing-a-new-query/01-new-reducers/
 ---

 ## When you need to do this